 The Aiming High for Disabled Children team has a variety of services to help families of children and young people who have a disability in Doncaster.
-Holding Statement : Please note that this page is currently under review.
-Please visit again soon to see the updated content.
+The Short Breaks Statement is currently under review / consultation and we would love to hear your views.

 Short Breaks (from caring responsibilities)

 Holiday Activities Timetable

 TIE - Doncaster's register of children and young people with a disability

 eLearning for parents and professionals

 The Short Break Panel is ran by Aiming High and meets on a weekly basis to discuss the cases that have been referred by a lead professional on behalf of parents/carers.
 The cases are requests for short breaks from caring responsibilities from parents/carers who have a child with a disability.